HSH755 - Postgraduate Health Practicum

 |Scheduled learning activities - campus||

-Attendance is strongly recommended at the preparatory seminar (1 X 3 hour seminar) prior to the practicum, plus 2 x 1 hour Blackboard Collaborate sessions during the practicum.
-The unit will comprise of placement hours of between 100 to 140 hours, consistent with requirements of post-graduate placements across the university.
-Note that the pre-placement seminar and completion of other assessments are not included in these hours.
+Attendance is strongly recommended at the preparatory seminar (1 X 3 hour seminar in online or campus mode) prior to the practicum, plus 2 x 1 hour online sessions during the practicum.

 HSH755 Postgraduate Health Practicum provides students with the opportunity to undertake an authentic experience of postgraduate-level work, to develop knowledge, generic skills and graduate attributes that enhance future employment.
 Students will complete a practicum in an area of public health, health promotion, health economics, disability and inclusion and/or health and human services management.
 The practicum, through the FreelancingHUB or in a host organisation, will comprise of between 100 to 140 placement hours and completion of unit assessments.